The Home Sale Tax Exemption

 If you're thinking of selling your home and are concerned about capital gains taxes, there are several things you can do.

-While researching on your own might sound like the cheapest way to proceed, you shouldn't gamble on your finances, particularly when Uncle Sam is involved.
+While researching on your own might sound like the cheapest way to proceed, you shouldn't gamble on your finances.
 Contact a local real estate attorney to learn more about the home sale tax exemption and whether or not it applies to your unique situation.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help